 Losing, misplacing, or having your ID stolen may hinder your ability to perform certain everyday tasks, including cashing a check.
-Is an ID absolutely mandatory for check cashing?
-No, you don’t need an ID to cash a check.
-You also don’t need a bank account to cash a check.
-This article is dedicated to letting you know how to cash a check without ID or a bank account.
+Is an ID mandatory for check cashing?
+No, you don’t need an ID to cash a check — though you’ll need to use an unconventional check cashing method to avoid using an ID.
+Below, we explain how to cash a check without ID.

 Do You Need ID to Cash a Check?

-Yes, all banks, check cashing stores, and stores that provide check cashing services always require some form of identification before cashing checks for customers.
+Banks, check cashing stores, and stores that provide check cashing services typically require some form of identification before cashing checks for customers.
 This practice is the established norm, and you should always carry ID with you when cashing checks.

-For example, if you cash a check at Walmart, you’ll have to show a valid ID (this includes a state driver’s license or photo ID, military ID, tribal ID, or U.S. passport) whether you’re cashing it at a register or the Walmart MoneyCenter.
-Even among stores that offer check cashing privileges with a store card, such as with Giant Eagle’s check cashing policy, you must initially provide a valid ID to activate check cashing privileges and will be asked for both an ID and your store card when you cash checks later.
+For example, if you cash a check at Walmart, you’ll have to show a valid ID (a state driver’s license or photo ID, military ID, tribal ID, or U.S. passport) whether you’re cashing it at a register or the Walmart MoneyCenter.
+Even among stores that offer check cashing privileges with a store card, such as with Giant Eagle’s check cashing policy, you must initially provide a valid ID to activate check cashing privileges.
+You will be asked for both an ID and your store card when you cash checks later.

 What Type of ID Do You Need to Cash a Check?